 Neurological conditions

-Since the bladder and the sphincter (the outflow gate that opens and shuts during urination) are under control of nerves, a nervous dysfunction may lead to incontinence in your dog.
+The bladder and the sphincter (the outflow gate that opens and shuts during urination) are under control of nerves.
+Therefore, nervous system dysfunction may lead to incontinence.
+Some common reasons for a dog to lose control of the bladder include degenerative myelopathy in dogs, dysautonomia (rare condition that causes degeneration of multiple nerves), discospondylitis in dogs, or vertebral malformations.

 Spinal injuries

-Our poster child for spinal injuries is a “down” Dachshund.
-If the nerves of the spinal cord are injured or severed, this has a cascading effect to other parts of the body.
-I often see urinary incontinence with severe cases of IVDD in dogs.
+If the nerves of the spinal cord are injured or severed, this has a cascading effect on other parts of the body, including bladder control.
+I often see urinary incontinence with severe cases of IVDD in dogs (such as a “down” Dachshund.)
+However, other traumatic spinal injuries such as being hit by a car, stepped on, or falling from a great height can also cause nerve damage and loss of control of the bladder.

 Prostate issues in male dogs

-An enlarged prostate or prostate disease may cause difficulty urinating or urinary incontinence in male dogs.
+An enlarged prostate in dogs or prostate disease may cause difficulty urinating or urinary incontinence in male dogs.
+This is the case because the urethra passes through the prostate.
+If the prostate is enlarged, it can compress the urethra, leading to urinary issues.

 Can medications cause urinary incontinence in dogs?